Girolamo Mercuriale: Biography

 The book De Arte Gymnastica brought Mercuriale fame.
 He was called to occupy the chair of practical medicine in Padua in 1569.
 During this time, he translated the works of Hippocrates, and, armed with this knowledge, wrote De morbis cutaneis (1572), considered the first scientific tract on skin diseases; De morbis muliebribus ("On the diseases of women") (1582); De morbis puerorum ("On the diseases of children") (1583); De oculorum et aurium affectibus ("On the afflictions of eyes and ears"); and "Censura e dispositio operum Hippocratis" (Venice, 1583).
 In De morbis puerorum, Mercuriali observed contemporary trends in child-rearing.
 He wrote that women generally finished breastfeeding an infant exclusively after the third month and entirely after around thirteen months.

 In 1573, he was called to Vienna to treat the Holy Roman Emperor Maximilian II.
 The emperor, pleased with the treatment he received (although he was to die three years later), made him an imperial count palatine.

 He returned home in the following years; in 1575, the Venetian Senate awarded him a six-year contract as a professor at the University of Padua.
 Although he was largely hailed as a hero of the city, his posthumous reputation—but not among his contemporaries—would take a sharp turn downwards after his inept handling of the outbreak of plague in Venice in 1575-1577.
 Mercuriale was summoned by the Venetian government to head a team of medical professionals who would advise about the disease.
 Arguing against the quarantining and use of lazarettos by the Board of Health, Mercuriale maintained that the disease infecting Venice could not possibly be plague.
-He and another medical professor, Girolamo Capodivacca, offered to personally treat the sick in Venice on the condition that the quarantines and other precautions put in place by the Board of Health be lifted.
+He and another medical professor, Girolamo Capivaccio, offered to personally treat the sick in Venice on the condition that the quarantines and other precautions put in place by the Board of Health be lifted.
 The professors and their assistants traveled freely between infected and safe houses, administering treatment, to the horror of the Board of Health and officials in Padua and surrounding cities, who worried the disease would spread.
 When Mercuriali and Capodivacca began their treatment of the sick in Venice, the death toll had come to a near halt—this was one of the reasons they believed it could not be the true plague.
 However, by the end of June, the month when they began their work, it rose at an incredible rate.
 By the beginning of July, the Senate ordered Mercuriale and Capodivacca to be quarantined themselves and it was largely believed that their questionable methods were the reason for the spread of the plague, which eventually claimed 50,000 Venetians, one third of the inhabitants.